 A few hours earlier Joseph’s sister-in-law and I were sitting in a small buggy pulled by a pony to check on her sick sister.
 While holding the reins, Mary suddenly says out of the blue: “My mother couldn’t drive standard shift because of her leg.”
 I was completely taken by surprise!
 I knew that her mother as a girl had lost one leg due to a terrible farming accident.
 As a “strict order” Amish woman, as one calls those that don’t compromise on anything, without electricity, running water, any modern devices, she was raising more than ten or twelve children only on one leg and certainly with not the best prosthesis out there.
 Mary tells me now in a tone as if it would be the most natural thing in the world that they drove a car for 5 or 6 years till “my father decided that’s not the right thing for us.”

 Joseph also told me that he has one brother who is a professional pilot.
 I also didn’t know that.
 That made actually in total two brothers with pilot license!
 One left the community only a few years ago, as I had heard of, and the other one having always lived a modern life.
-“One day a plane circled close by, and landed in my meadow!”, so Joseph.
+“One day a plane circled close by, and landed in my meadow,” Joseph said.
 It was his professional pilot brother with a Super Cub with special wheels, probably with “bush wheels” as I later looked up on Wikipedia: with “large, soft, low pressure balloon-tires designed to absorb impacts from rocks and boulders, and to not sink into sand or other soft surfaces, ideal for off-runway landings”.
-His brother had decided to visit him, when he was nearby and after an hour was gone again.
+His brother had decided to visit him when he was nearby, and after an hour he was gone again.

 We were invited for lunch.
 The hosts, a family with 7 children seemed to have relatively modern machinery to build portable barns.
 They used a simple cell phone and probably also had driver licenses.
 Another neighbor, I heard, just spent a few days in a community in Ecuador.
 So that meant probably they even had passports and Social Security numbers here.

 In the end, Mary put her big black Bonnet on top of her cap, her husband put his straw hat on and after a brief stop at a fine home produce market owned by another relative, we headed home to the community we had come from.
-It was of course not just a drive back from point B to point A, but the return from a community in transition to the radical opposite end of modern amenities: the 7 children of my host family between 5 and 16 years old, who had stayed behind – the youngest had come with us – had not only done the whole laundry by hand, they had also canned about 30 jars of apple butter, one had prepared lunch for everyone, and in the end, none of the children thought that was a big deal.
-Of course they also had done their regular chores like milking the cow, talking care of the calf, feed the horses, gone to school and what not.
+It was of course not just a drive back from point B to point A, but the return from a community in transition to the radical other end of the spectrum, to a community 100 or 200 years back.
+The 7 children of my host family between 5 and 16 years old, who had stayed behind – the youngest had come with us – had not only done the whole laundry by hand, they had also canned about 30 jars of apple butter, one had prepared lunch for everyone, and in the end, none of the children thought that was a big deal.
+Of course they also had done their regular chores like milking the cow, talking care of the calf, fed the horses, gone to school and what not.

 On the same pony-ride up the hill to the sick sister, after talking about the short excursion into modern life, Mary suddenly looked at me and said: “As you know I was very sick myself, years ago,” and then, after a pause, added: “I had plenty of opportunity to look deep into earth, you know, Cornelia, I think you should do this too.”

 That was the third message of the day from the other side of the aisle.
 Somehow that reminded me of their church services in the community hall on Sundays: The women greet each other with a real kiss.
 They don’t do this with me.
 I don’t think my Amish friends and I are friends in the way as people are in the outside world.
 No sweet big words, no different degrees of friendliness since in their humble way everyone is welcomed by them.
-But they also do in their mind a bit walking to the other side of the aisle, like me to their side.
+But they also do – at least in their mind – a bit walking back and forth between the two sides of the aisle, like me, except the other way around.
 And the warm hugs from women and hearty handshakes from men feel very good for an outsider who is so much attracted by them.